isabella232/OfficeDocs-AlchemyInsights-pr.fi-FI/AlchemyInsights/bitlocker-recovery-keys.md

       Password:
         393943-22222-281721-555554-577984-77777-194700-99999
 ```
-<span data-ttu-id="170bb-107">Jos laite on salattu ennen intune-kirjautumista, palautusavain on ehkä liitetty Microsoft-tiliin (MSA), jota käytetään kirjautumiseen laitteeseen OOBE-prosessin aikana.</span><span class="sxs-lookup"><span data-stu-id="170bb-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="170bb-108">Jos näin oli, MSA:n käytön ja sisäänkirjautumisen pitäisi näyttää laitteet,  https://onedrive.live.com/recoverykey joille palautusavaimet on tallennettu.</span><span class="sxs-lookup"><span data-stu-id="170bb-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>
+<span data-ttu-id="bf927-107">Jos laite on salattu ennen intune-salausta, palautusavain on ehkä liitetty Microsoft-tiliin (MSA), jota käytetään laitteeseen kirjautumisessa OOBE-prosessin aikana.</span><span class="sxs-lookup"><span data-stu-id="bf927-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="bf927-108">Tässä tapauksessa MSA:n käytön ja sisäänkirjautumisen pitäisi näyttää  https://onedrive.live.com/recoverykey laitteet, joiden palautusavaimet on tallennettu.</span><span class="sxs-lookup"><span data-stu-id="bf927-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>

-<span data-ttu-id="170bb-109">Jos laite on salattu toimialuepohjaisen ryhmäkäytännön perusteella, palautustiedot saatetaan tallentaa paikalliseen Active Directoryyn.</span><span class="sxs-lookup"><span data-stu-id="170bb-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>
+<span data-ttu-id="bf927-109">Jos laite on salattu toimialuepohjaisen ryhmäkäytännön tuloksena, palautustiedot saatetaan tallentaa paikalliseen Active Directoryyn.</span><span class="sxs-lookup"><span data-stu-id="bf927-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>

-<span data-ttu-id="170bb-110">Jos olet määrittänyt Endpoint-suojauskäytännön, joka tallentaa palautusavaimen Azure Active Directoryyn, mutta tietyn laitteen avainta ei ole ladattu, voit käynnistää latauksen kiertämällä laitteen palautusavainta MEM-konsolista.</span><span class="sxs-lookup"><span data-stu-id="170bb-110">If you have configured Endpoint protection policy to store the recovery key in Azure Active Directory but the key for a specific device has not been uploaded, you can trigger the upload by rotating the recovery key for that device from the MEM console.</span></span> <span data-ttu-id="170bb-111">Lisätietoja on kohdassa [BitLocker-palautusavainten kiertäminen.](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys)</span><span class="sxs-lookup"><span data-stu-id="170bb-111">For details, see [Rotate BitLocker recovery keys](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span></span>
+<span data-ttu-id="bf927-110">Jos olet määrittänyt Endpoint-suojauskäytännön, joka tallentaa palautusavaimen Azure Active Directoryyn, mutta tietyn laitteen avainta ei ole ladattu, voit käynnistää latauksen kiertämällä palautusavaimen laitteesta MEM-konsolista.</span><span class="sxs-lookup"><span data-stu-id="bf927-110">If you have configured Endpoint protection policy to store the recovery key in Azure Active Directory but the key for a specific device has not been uploaded, you can trigger the upload by rotating the recovery key for that device from the MEM console.</span></span> <span data-ttu-id="bf927-111">Lisätietoja on kohdassa [BitLocker-palautusavainten kiertäminen.](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys)</span><span class="sxs-lookup"><span data-stu-id="bf927-111">For details, see [Rotate BitLocker recovery keys](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span></span>